This website is best viewed using the vertical display on your mobile device.

 Adult Rheumatoid Arthritis (RA)

-In adults, ORENCIA may be used alone or with other RA treatments other than Janus kinase (JAK) inhibitors or biologic disease-modifying antirheumatic drugs (bDMARDs), such as tumor necrosis factor (TNF) antagonists.
+In adults, ORENCIA may be used alone or with other RA treatments other than Janus kinase (JAK) inhibitors or biologic disease-modifying antirheumatic drugs (bDMARDs), such as tumor necrosis factor (TNF) antagonists (also called TNF-blockers).
+TNF-blockers are a type of RA medication, and include such treatments as Enbrel® (etanercept), Humira® (adalimumab), and Remicade® (infliximab).

 ORENCIA is used to reduce signs and symptoms of moderate to severe polyarticular JIA in patients 2 years of age and older.
 ORENCIA may be used alone or with methotrexate (MTX).

-ORENCIA is used to reduce signs and symptoms of active Psoriatic Arthritis in adults 18 years and older.
-In adults, ORENCIA may be used alone or with other PsA treatments.
+ORENCIA is used to reduce signs and symptoms of active Psoriatic Arthritis in people 2 years of age and older.
+In adults, ORENCIA may be used alone or with other non-biologic PsA treatments.
+In children, ORENCIA can be used alone or with methotrexate.

 ORENCIA should not be used with other strong medicines that affect the immune system, such as bDMARDs and JAK inhibitors.

-What should I discuss with my rheumatologist before starting ORENCIA?
+What should I discuss with my healthcare provider before starting ORENCIA?

 What should I avoid while I am on ORENCIA?